A Memorial alumna is combining her love of the ocean and keen eye for technology to change the way we access fresh fish and seafood.

-“Through the app, fishers can directly sell their catch to local consumers, increasing their negotiation power while contributing to food sovereignty and consumers can connect with fishers, increasing their access to locally caught seafood while contributing to fisheries sustainability,” explained Ms. Leis (MA’16), who is a fellow of the School of Graduate Studies.
+“Through the app, fishers can directly sell their catch to local consumers, increasing their negotiation power while contributing to food sovereignty and consumers can connect with fishers, increasing their access to locally caught seafood while contributing to fisheries sustainability,” explained Ms. Leis (M.Sc.’16), who is a fellow of the School of Graduate Studies.

 ‘Feeling more connected’

 Originally from Brazil, Ms. Leis moved to St. John’s in 2013 to start a master’s degree in geography with a fellowship from Too Big To Ignore – Global Partnership from Small-Scale Fisheries Research, which is led by Dr. Ratana Chuenpagdee, University Research Professor, Department of Geography, Faculty of Humanities and Social Sciences.

 At the time, she was surprised she couldn’t purchase fish and seafood directly from harvesters.

 Ms. Leis says direct sales are now permitted but there are no mechanisms in place to facilitate those connections.

 That’s where her app comes in.